LMAX Global account FAQs

 What are your spreads and trading costs? more

-LMAX Exchange spreads are variable.
+LMAX Global spreads are variable.
 To view our historical spreads, please click here

 LMAX Global Account holders are eligible for a competitive commission rate structure, dependant on their level of trading activity Call our Customer Services Team on +44 20 3192 2555 or email [email protected] for more information